jbreizh/ImagePainting/README.md

 * Your Bitmap must be rotate by 90°.
 ImagePainting will display Bitmap line by line from the left to the right.
 Also don't be fool by the render in the webpage, ImagePainting rotate your Bitmap back.
 * The width of your Bitmap has to be the same than the length of your LED strip or your Bitmap will be crop.

-The use of the build in convert tool free you of all this consideration.
+Hopefully, the use of the app build in convert tool free you of all this consideration.

 ## Bitmap Pack